nesanter/recipes/md/cinn-roll-ii.md

 ### Dough

  - Combine dry ingredients.
  - Melt butter in sauce pan over low heat.
-Add milk and yorgurt, stirring to combine.
+Add milk and yogurt, stirring to combine.
  - Add to flour and stir to make shaggy dough.
 Knead with stand mixer 10 minutes.
 Knead by hand 10 minutes.
  - Rise 90 to 105 minutes.
  - Roll into 13" square.
 Apply filling.
 Roll into log.
 Cut into 10 to 12 pieces.
 Put in two round pans.